kubernetes-monitoring/kubernetes-mixin/README.md

 ## To use

 Generally you want to vendor this repo with your infrastructure config.
-To do this, use [jsonnetpkg](...):
+To do this, use [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler):

 ```
-$ jsonnetpkg install -m vendor/kubernetes-mixin https://github.com/kubernetes-monitoring/kubernetes-mixin
+$ jb install github.com/kubernetes-monitoring/kubernetes-mixin
 ```

 You can then generate the alerts, dashboards and rules: